cmhill-zz/assembly-testing/README.md

 In the second test case(tc_2) insertions are made in the genomic sequence; CE Statistic is run with the threshold set to 2.5.

+It takes several minutes to run the CE Statistic Test Cases on a 1.3Ghz Processor.

 ## Gaussian Constraint ##
 ### Algorithm ###